aslanEO/CSCI4448_group_project/project6/README.md

 - Game system:

-  Open *Game_system* with Android Studio.
+  Open *Game_system/* with Android Studio.
 Then you can run the Happy Learning game system from there.